GAM-team/GAM/docs/Chrome-Policies.md

     UNRESTRICTED: Unrestricted user access (allow any user to be added to any other user's session).
     NOT_ALLOWED: Block multiple sign-in access for users in this organization.

+chrome.users.NativeClientForceAllowed: Allow Native Client (NaCl).
+  nativeClientForceAllowed: TYPE_BOOL
+    true: Allow Native Client to run even if it is disabled by default.
+    false: Use default behavior.

 chrome.users.NativeMessagingAllowed: Native Messaging allowed hosts.
   nativeMessagingAllowlist: TYPE_LIST
     Native Messaging hosts not subject to the blocklist.
 Domains to allow native messaging.